Lusanco/typescript-learning/01-examples-of-types/README.md

 # Types, Annotations, Assertions, and Inference

-The scripts explores key TypeScript features such as type annotations, type assertions, and type inference.
-As the best practices for working with types in variables, functions, objects, and classes.
+The scripts explores key TypeScript features such as type annotations, type assertions, and type inference, while covering best practices for handling types in variables, functions, objects, classes, interfaces, tuples, and arrays.

 ## Files Overview
 1. **`types.ts`**